Test in production without watermarks.

 workbook.SaveAs("test.xlsx")

-This code represents the basic ways of creating Excel files, adding data to them, and then saving the XLSX files into the disk.
-Just how easy IronXL has made this process for automation of any such task type as data entry and formatting of files in Excel.
+method.This code highlights the basic steps for creating Excel files, adding data to them, and saving them to disk.
+IronXL simplifies automation tasks such as data entry and formatting in Excel.

 In general, even though it is designed as a Python library, IronXL is capable of powerful creation, manipulation, and management of Excel files.
 It can be used in Python and enables Python's extensive feature set to interact with it, allowing users to automate tasks such as reading and writing data, applying styles, working with formulas, and even handling multiple file formats like .XLSX and .XLS.
 This makes IronXL an efficient and flexible solution for automating the Excel workflow in Python environments, particularly in projects requiring advanced Excel functionalities and cross-platform compatibility.
 IronXL still is quite an appealing option for Python developers who want to include power features of Excel functionalities within their applications.

 But possibilities lie in the vastness of data processing and presentation.
 You're well-equipped for that with having IronXL within your arsenal, being built on top of Python, so you can accomplish many Excel-related tasks.
 Users can start using IronXL without charge through its trial, and when ready to commit, license options are available starting at $599.
-To know more about the Iron Software products refer library suite page.
+To know more about the Iron Software products, refer to the library suite page.